Jonathan2251/lbt/_sources/riscv.rst.txt

 RVV
 ----

-Clang/llvm provide RVV (RISC-V Vectors) written in C rather than inline-asm.
+Clang/LLVM provides RVV (RISC-V Vectors) written in C rather than inline assembly.

-Though it notices as clang option: -target-feature +experimental-v, this way in C is shorter, more user-friendly and easy to remember for users than in inline-asm form.
+Although enabled by the clang option `-target-feature +experimental-v`, using C is shorter, more user-friendly, and easier to remember than inline assembly.

-Builtin is C function and friendly either.
-RVV can be written and run as follows,
+Builtins are C functions and also user-friendly.
+RVV code can be written and run as follows,

 .. rubric:: exlbt/riscv/vadd2.c
 .. literalinclude:: ../exlbt/riscv/vadd2.c